k1shk1n/qubership-git-system-follower/docs/getting_started/quickstart.md

 export GSF_GIT_TOKEN=<your token>
 ```

-After that run the `install` ommand
+After that run the `install` command
 ```bash
 gsf packages install --repo <your repo> \
                      --branch <your branch> \